utopia-foss/utopia/doc/models/SEIRD.rst

 - ``exposed``: the agent on the cell is exposed to the disease, meaning that it can already infect other agents in contact with the disease, however, there are no symptoms yet, thus, the agent gets noticed as infected only after the incubation period
 - ``infected``: the agent on the cell is infected and can infect neighboring agents
 - ``recovered``: the agent on the cell is recovered, thus, it is immune to the disease.
 However, it can lose its immunity after a while and get susceptible again.
+- ``deceased``: the agent on the cell is deceased.
+The cell will be empty in the next time step again.
 - ``source``: the cells are infection sources, thus, they can transition neighboring agents from the susceptible to the exposed state.
 - ``stones``: the cells are stones, thus, they lie around doing nothing but blocking space on the grid.
 Stones can be used to model spatial heterogeneities for example through clusters or spatial compartmentalization.